 Greenlights

-In Greenlights actor Matthew McConaughey has concocted a hot pot of stories, memories, and lessons learned from his life.
-Both successes and failures bring flavor to the mix and the book is presented as a love letter to life.
+In this book, actor Matthew McConaughey has concocted a hot pot of stories, memories, and lessons learned from his life.
+Both successes and failures flavor the mix, and it's presented as a love letter to life.
+It's surprisingly well-written.
+And for all you audiobook lovers out there — the audiobook version is read by the author, which gives it a more personal and intimate touch.

 Notes and Highlights